Extra pearls in graph theory: Calculation of determinants

 \section{Calculation of determinants}

-In this section we recall key properties of the determinant which will be used in the next section.
+In this section, we recall key properties of the determinant which will be used in the next section.

-Let $M$ be an $n{\times}n$-matrix; that is, a table $n{\times}n$, filled with numbers which are called {}\emph{components of the matrix}.
-The determinant $\det M$ is a polynomial of the $n^2$ components of $M$, which satisfies the following conditions: \begin{enumerate} \item The unit matrix has determinant 1; that is,
+Let $M$ be an $n{\times}n$-matrix; that is, a table $n{\times}n$, filled with numbers called {}\emph{components} of the matrix.
+The determinant $\det M$ is a polynomial of the $n^2$ components of $M$, satisfying the following conditions: \begin{enumerate} \item The unit matrix has determinant 1; that is,